j-easy/easy-batch/README.md

 ## Who is using Easy Batch?

 Easy Batch has been successfully used in production in a number of companies which I ([@benas](https://github.com/benas)) am not allowed to mention.
-That said, here are some companies who publicly mention that they use Easy Batch:
+That said, there are some companies which publicly mention that they use Easy Batch:

 * [Splunk](https://docs.splunk.com/Documentation/DBX/3.2.0/ReleaseNotes/easybatch)
 * [DeepData](https://deepdata-ltd.github.io/tenderbase/#/ted-xml-importer?id=implementation)